Prepare for a Positive Experience

 Please leave your valuables at home, including all jewelry.
 Personal electronic devices (laptop, tablet, ipod) are discouraged and are your responsibility.

 When you are in the hospital, having the support of family and friends can make a huge difference.
 At Highline, we encourage their involvement through our Care Partner Program.
 You can designate one or two family members of loved ones to be your Care Partners, involved in your healthcare experience.
 As your advocate, your Care Partners can ask questions that you might not think of while you are under stress and act as a family spokesperson.
-They can also can stay overnight, learn skills to provide care at home and offer comfort measures such as a warm blanket.
+They can also learn skills to provide care at home and offer comfort measures such as a warm blanket.
 Ask our staff about designating your Care Partner.

 While you are in the hospital, your care may be coordinated by a hospitalist - a physician who specialize in the care of patients while in the hospital.
 Highline has a team of hospitalists to provide care 24 hours a day, seven days a week.
 Your hospitalist will work closely with your personal doctor to ensure your care is coordinated and your doctor will be fully informed about your progress during your hospital stay.
 Learn more about our Hospitalist program.

 At Highline, we believe that good food is an integral part of the healing process.
 That starts with you choosing the food you want to eat, when you want to eat it - within the dietary restrictions ordered by your physician, of course.
 We offer a changing menu of freshly prepared, nutritionally balanced meal choices, including ethnic specialties.
-And your Care Partner(s) may also receive complimentary meals.

 We want you to be comfortable.
 We know that patients who experience less pain heal faster.
 So while you are in the hospital, if you experience pain or discomfort, please let your nurses know right away, so they can help you.